parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

     --driver-memory 8g --executor-memory 8g
 ```

-Note that any argument passed to the container will be directed to `spark-submit`, the interface to submit jobs to Spark.
+Note that any arguments passed to the container will be directed to `spark-submit`, the interface to submit jobs to Spark.
 In the given command, to ensure that Spark has enough memory allocated to execute the benchmark in memory, `--driver-memory` and `--executor-memory` arguments are passed to `spark-submit`.

 The environment variable `WORKLOAD_NAME` sets the graph algorithm that the container executes.
 Use `pr`, `cc`, and `tc` for PageRank, connected components, and triangle count respectively.
 PageRank is selected by default if not set.

-All of these analytics require huge memory to finish.
-As a reference, running `tc` on a single CPU core requires 8GB `driver-memory` and `executor-memory`.
+All of these analytic workloads require huge memory to finish.
+As a reference, running `tc` on a single CPU core requires 8GB each.
 If you allocate more cores, more memory is necessary.
 You will see the `OutOfMemoryError` exception if you do not give enough memory.
-We recommend giving more than 16GB of memory for each core to minimize GC activities, which should be considered if you are collecting the workload trace and analyzing its behavior.
+We recommend giving more than 16GB of memory for each core to minimize GC activities, which can influence your measurements.

 ### Multi-node deployment